mfridman/boomerang/README.md

-`boomerang` executes a list of commands on many machines, concurrently, and returns a JSON file.
+`boomerang` executes a list of *nix commands on many machines, concurrently, and returns a JSON file.
 Written entirely in Go.

 ## Brief